Plateau: Jos South residents reject Lalong, Jaiz Bank plan on rebuilding Jos Main Market – The Sun Nigeria

 Most residents who spoke against the reconstruction of the market cited insecurity as a major factor which led to the burnt down of the market 20 years ago.

-He kicked against the rebuilding of the market due to high level of insecurity in the area which constitute threat to life and property.
+He kicked against the rebuilding of the market due to the high level of insecurity in the area which constitutes a threat to life and property.

+Related: Plateau: Jos South residents reject Lalong, Jaiz Bank plan on rebuilding Jos Main Market

 He said the project is going to mortgage the future of Plateau youths and advised Plateau State Government to rethink the reconstruction of the market at the said location.

-Member representing Jos South State Constituency in the Plateau State House of Assembly, Hon.
-Dalyop Gwottson Fom, who presented the position of the people after voting said his constituency rejected the rebuilding of the market.
+Hon Fom, who presented the position of the people after voting, said his constituency rejected the rebuilding of the market.

 “The town hall meeting was well attended by CAN, JNI, traditional rulers, various ethnic groups, community leaders and all pressure groups in Jos South and the people voted overwhelmingly against the reconstruction of the Main Market.